oceanprotocol/docs/user-guides/data-farming/how-to-veocean.md

 description: Get veOCEAN tokens to use the Data Farming dApp and make yield! 🧑‍🌾🥕
 ---

-# Earn Passive Rewards with veOCEAN

-### What is Data Farming?

-[Data Farming](https://df.oceandao.org) is our dApp that generates yield for participants that curate and publish valuable assets in the Ocean ecosystem.

 <figure><img src="../../.gitbook/assets/gif/super-mario-coins.gif" alt="" width="250"><figcaption><p>Get veOCEAN tokens</p></figcaption></figure>

-### What is veOCEAN and why do you want it? 🌊
+# What is veOCEAN and Passive Rewards

 In order to **gain yield Data Farming**, you will need to lock your OCEAN tokens first!
 When you lock your OCEAN tokens, you get **veOCEAN tokens** and **weekly passive OCEAN rewards** in return. veOCEAN is a token used in Ocean Protocol's Data Farming dApp to **generate even more yield,** called **Volume DF rewards**, for allocating your veOCEAN tokens to your favorite assets and get a portion of their sales!